zihaurpang/zihaurpang.github.io/README.md

-# Otilia Stretcu's personal webpage
+# Zi Haur Pang's personal webpage

-This is the personal website of Otilia Stretcu, which can be visualized at [https://otiliastr.github.io/](https://otiliastr.github.io/).
+This is the personal website of Zi Haur Pang, which can be visualized at [https://otiliastr.github.io/](https://zihaurpang.github.io/).

 ## How to use this template for your website